NLnetLabs/routinator/doc/manual/source/installation.rst

    .. group-tab:: RHEL/CentOS

-       The NLnet Labs software package repository has binary packages available for RHEL 7 and 8 and compatible operating system such as Rocky Linux.
+       To install a Routinator package, you need a maintained version of RHEL 7 or 8, or compatible operating system such as Rocky Linux.
+Packages are available for the ``amd64``/``x86_64`` architecture only.

        First create a file named :file:`/etc/yum.repos.d/nlnetlabs.repo`,
        enter this configuration and save it: